 Among other types of fracture are: a pathological fracture, caused by a disease that weakens the bones; and a stress fracture, which is a hairline crack.

 The severity of a fracture depends on its location and the damage done to the bone and nearby tissue.
-Serious fractures can have dangerous complications if they are not treated promptly, such as damage to blood vessels or nerves and infection of the bone (osteomyelitis) or surrounding tissue.
+Severe fractures can have dangerous complications if they are not treated promptly, such as damage to blood vessels or nerves and infection of the bone ( osteomyelitis) or surrounding tissue.

 The recuperation time after a fracture varies depending on the age and health of the patient and the type of fracture.
-A minor fracture in a child may heal within a few weeks; a serious fracture in an older person may take months to heal.
+A minor fracture in a child may heal within a few weeks.
+A severe fracture in an older person may take months to heal.

 What are the symptoms of a bone fracture?